 - Most of Henkäys Ikuisuudesta is sung in Finnish.
 She sings a gorgeous version of "Ave Maria" on this album in German.

-- Lighter and Softer: "Underneath", "I Feel Immortal", and "Calling Grace" from her solo albums.
+- Lighter and Softer: "Underneath", "I Feel Immortal", "Mystique Voyage", "Until Silence", "The Living End" and "Calling Grace" from her solo albums.
 Live At Sibelius Hall has her singing classical music.

 - Something Something Leonard Bernstein: It was nigh-impossible early in her career to figure out what she was singing.
 She got better about that.